Standard OS File Transfers

 - You can type letters into the box to filter endpoints.

 - Once you select the LCRC endpoint, you will be redirected to an LCRC OAuth authentication portal.
 Simply use your LCRC username and password to authenticate and you should be redirected back to Globus automatically.
+If you have forgotten your LCRC username and/or password, please visit our support page for help.

 - You will see a listing of the contents of your home directory in LCRC.
 Double click on a directory to view its contents.